Rehan018/NLP-CheatSheet/Stop Words.md

 #### **Loading and Preprocessing Data with Pandas**

-Here’s how to load a JSON dataset into a Pandas DataFrame, preprocess the text, and remove stop words using the earlier defined preprocessing function:
+how to load a JSON dataset into a Pandas DataFrame, preprocess the text, and remove stop words using the earlier defined preprocessing function:

 ```python
 import pandas as pd